 - Peel potato, carrot.
 Wash them both along with cabbage, mushroom, etc. Set aside to drip/dry.

-- Add cube pork along with onion, ground pepper, and some salt to food processor.
+- Add cube pork along with onion, ground pepper, and some salt to the food processor.
 Process them in batches if yours is small.
 Do not over-grind, leave some texture.

 - For the shrimps, chop them into small chunks and mix.